WHAT IS A CHARTER SCHOOL?

 SIATech

-School for Integrated Academics and Technologies (SIATech®) is a WASC-accredited public charter high school that operates in partnership with the Workforce Investment Act and the federal Job Corps programs.
+School for Integrated Academics and Technologies (SIATech®) is a WASC-accredited public charter high school that operates in partnership with the Workforce Innovation and Opportunity Act and the federal Job Corps programs.
 SIATech is a dropout recovery high school which helps low-income, previously out-of-school youth get back on-track to graduation.

 North County TradeTech High School